30 FAQs about divorce settlements.

 Obtaining a divorce typically takes about six to eight months.

 The process can take longer if anyone fails to deal with the various pieces of paperwork promptly or your lawyer advises to delay applying for a final order.

 There is a minimum period of twenty weeks between the start of the proceedings and the conditional order, plus six weeks and a day between the conditional order and final order.

 Reaching a financial settlement is a separate matter.
 How long this takes depends very much on your relationship with your spouse and the complexity of your financial affairs.

 Often, the financial settlement can be negotiated over the same period as the divorce proceedings and is then confirmed by a consent order.
 Even where this is not the case, it is normally possible to reach a financial settlement in a matter of months rather than years.

 16. Who pays the legal fees in a divorce?

 While negotiating a financial settlement you each use - and are responsible for paying - your own lawyer.
 As part of the settlement, however, one of you might negotiate that the other should pay part or all of their legal fees.

 You can keep your legal fees down by agreeing as much as possible among yourselves.
-Fees can mount up if hostile spouses insist on conducting all negotiations through lawyers while arguing over trivial details.
+Fees can mount up if hostile spouses insist on arguing over trivial details.

 17. Do we have to go to court to get our divorce settlement approved?